elm-tooling/elm-tooling-cli/cli/README.md

 - cwd: The current working directory.
 Needed in case `ELM_HOME` is set to a relative path.
 It’s unclear where the user wants to install tools in that case. `process.cwd()` is probably a good choice.
 - env: Available environment variables. `ELM_HOME` can be used to customize where tools will be downloaded. `APPDATA` is used on Windows to find the default download location. `process.env` is a good choice.
 - onProgress: This function is called repeatedly with a number from 0 to 1 if the tool needs to be downloaded.
 You can use this to display a progress bar.
+- Returns: A promise that resolves to the absolute path to the tool.

 If you need several tools you can use `Promise.all` to download them all in parallel.